There are questions that every foreigner will be asked by locals in the Netherlands, and in true Dutch style, they’ll be pretty direct about it.

 “Ja, but technology is so good these days, so it’s fine.”

-Still, I felt like I was getting judgemental looks.
+Nevertheless, I still felt like I was getting judgemental looks.
 My advice to answer this is perhaps not to try to defend yourself because there is no need to.
-My family loves me, and I love them.
-That’s it, yes, I do miss my family (FULL STOP) (Mind your own business).
+My family loves me, and I love them (no matter the distance between us.)

 This is a general question, which always follows a similar reaction.